nadar93/IMC-DataScience/README.md

 ### Prerequisites

+You need to have docker installed on your machine.

 In order to run the project on Docker, you can either:
 * Make sure to set your docker machine's IP address to 192.168.99.100.
 * or add your docker machine's IP address to the allowed ALLOWED_HOSTS under MainGUI\MainGUI\setting.py
 ```
-ALLOWED_HOSTS = ['192.168.99.100', 'localhost', '127.0.0.1']
+ALLOWED_HOSTS = ['<your_ip>', '192.168.99.100', 'localhost', '127.0.0.1']
 ```

-There are two "start" shell scripts in the following directories, make sure the their EOL conversion is set to UNIX (LF):
+There are two "start" shell scripts in the following directories, **make sure the their EOL conversion is set to UNIX (LF):**
 * /HandleRequests
 * /MainGUI